 Words and visuals go hand in hand

 There have been myriad attempts to classify consumer behaviour in response to different colours in advertising.
-The colour green is often associated with peacefulness, health, nature, organic, and growth.
+The colour green is often associated with peacefulness, health, nature, environmental benefits, organic, and growth.
 Yet… British Petroleum uses it in their logo.
 And so does Greenpeace.
 Obviously, you can’t ban a company from using a colour, but you can try and spot the other shades lurking in the back.

 Check out watchdog initiatives like the Hall of Shame 🖼️